 R492-1.
-Purpose: To provide for institutions to award honorary doctorates in the name of the institution or in the name of the State Board of Regents as authorized by the Utah State Board of Regents.
+Purpose: To provide for institutions to award honorary doctorates in the name of the institution or in the name of the Board of Higher Education as authorized by the Board of Higher Education.

 2.1.
 Utah Code §53B-2-103 (Boards of Trustees: Powers and Duties)